jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_v.rst

   Using a `for loop`_ saved me having to write a lot of tests

-* I can add more data to the iterable_ without having to add more tests
+* I can add more data to the :ref:`iterable<what is an iterable?>` without having to add more tests

   .. code-block:: python
     :lineno-start: 58